BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/03_3_Setting_Up_Your_Wallet.md

 ```
 This will create a backup of the SQLite file that you can later restore from with the `bitcoin-cli restorewallet` command.
 It's probably best used if you'll be backing up your wallet to a secure (encrypted) storage area.

-Just having a single backup will usually be enough to recover your wallet, because it'll contain the seed used to generate the wallet (more on that next chapter).
-However, it's good to regularly backup your wallet so that you don't lose data about your transactions.
-(A few commands also force the creation of a new seed, and you'd need to backup your wallet again in those cases.)
+Just having a single backup will usually be enough to recover your
+wallet, because it'll contain the seed used to generate the wallet
+(more on that next chapter).
+However, it's good to regularly back up
+your wallet so that you don't lose data about your transactions.
+(A
+few commands also force the creation of a new seed, and you'd need to
+backup your wallet again in those cases.)

 ## Encrypt Your Wallet (Optional)

 You can choose to encrypt your wallet.
-(It actually just encrypts the private information in your wallet, such as your private keys.)
-This is done with the `bitcoin-cli encryptwallet` command.
+(It actually just encrypts the
+private information in your wallet, such as your private keys.)
+This
+is done with the `bitcoin-cli encryptwallet` command.

 ```sh
 bitcoin-cli encryptwallet "your-great-password"

 | wallet encrypted; The keypool has been flushed and a new HD seed was generated.
 You need to make a new backup with the backupwallet RPC.
 ```

-You should _definitely_ encrypt your wallet if you are using `bitcoin-cli` to deal with real money, but you probably shouldn't do it for this course (or any other use of test networks) because it'll just add new hoops to jump through test out funds.
-Note that this is one of those functions that generates an additional seed: make sure you backup your wallet again afterward if you run it.
+You should _definitely_ encrypt your wallet if you are using
+`bitcoin-cli` to deal with real money, but you probably shouldn't do
+it for this course (or any other use of test networks) because it'll
+just add new hoops to jump through test out funds.
+Note that this is
+one of those functions that generates an additional seed: make sure
+you back up your wallet again afterward if you run it.

 Once you have encrypted your wallet, you'll be required to enter a passphrase prior to running many commands: